 Keep the plant outside once the nighttime temperatures are above 10⁰C (50⁰F) so that it can catch its own prey.
 There's nothing better for a carnivorous plant than to allow it to breathe, digest, and photosynthesise in the fresh outdoors without human intervention.
 Remember to situate it in a shaded area without the risk of high temperatures, winds or direct sunlight.

 The final element for a long-lasting carnivorous plant is a vital resting period during the autumn and winter months.
 While keeping the soil moist, reduce insect-feeds to almost none, as wild airborne prey tends to be less in numbers during this time.
 Reduce the ambient temperature to around 12℃ (54℉) during the night to reinforce this critical period - even a cool windowsill will be sufficient enough.
-If its dormancy is served well, you'll be rewarded with a flurry of juvenile growth towards the start of the spring season, along with show of a purple flower!
+If its dormancy is served well, you'll be rewarded with a flurry of juvenile growth at the start of the spring season, along with show of a purple flower!

 If your plant develops basal collapse, it may spell the end of its life.
 The stem lies just below the soil line and acts like its lifeline, so any issues of rot will kill it outright.
 If yours has problems, be sure to take the plant out of the pot and inspect its roots.
 Prune away any rotten areas and check its bottom for a softened texture.
 If the base is still hard with areas of roots, place it in a fresh batch of 'Carnivorous' compost, keeping the foliage above the soil line.
 Provide a brighter location and reduce the number of waters slightly to avoid further rot.
 Discard the plant if it collapses.